-In the particular case of flash memory, the TOE is developed and produced within a complex and distributed industrial process which must especially be protected.
-Details about the implementation, (e.g., from design, test and development tools as well as Initialization Data) may make such attacks easier.
-Therefore, in the case of flash memory, maintaining the confidentiality of the design is very important.
+In the particular case of a memory flash the TOE is developed and produced within a complex and distributed industrial process which must especially be protected.
+Details about the implementation, (e.g. from design, test and development tools as well as Initialisation Data) may make such attacks easier.
+Therefore, in the case of a memory flash, maintaining the confidentiality of the design is very important.

-This assurance component is a higher hierarchical component to EAL5 (which only requires ALC\DVS.1).
-ALC\DVS.2 has no dependencies.
+This assurance component is a higher hierarchical component to EAL5 (which only requires ALC_DVS.1).
+ALC_DVS.2 has no dependencies.